SciML/GeometricIntegratorsDiffEq.jl/README.md

 JuliaDiffEq common interface.
 For more information on using the solvers from this package, see the [DifferentialEquations.jl documentation](https://juliadiffeq.github.io/DiffEqDocs.jl/dev/).

-## Installation

-Since GeometricIntegrators.jl is not registered, it must be loaded separately.
-Note that GeometricIntegrators.jl segfaults on non-Linux machines, and thus GeometricIntegratorsDiffEq.jl will not work on non-Linux as well.

 ## Common API Usage

 This library adds the common interface to GeometricIntegrators.jl's solvers.
 [See the DifferentialEquations.jl documentation for details on the interface](http://docs.juliadiffeq.org/dev/index.html).
 Following the Lorenz example from [the ODE tutorial](http://docs.juliadiffeq.org/dev/tutorials/ode_example.html), we can solve this using `GIEuler` via the following: